-You will also be provided with more specific information relevant to your Faculty/School and course you are studying, including your timetable, assessment schedule and criteria, module information, extra-curricular activities and all relevant contact details.
+You will also be provided with specific information on your course by your Faculty or School including your timetable, assessment schedule and criteria, module information, extracurricular activities and all relevant contact details.

 Navigation

 Hyperlinks:

 This handbook includes hyperlinks to enable you to jump to the information you need.
 Click on any blue, underlined text to access further information.